Serphyus/Rotation-Trigonometry/README.md

   Rotation Trigonometry
 </h1>

-This project is a uses uses a general rotation matrix to calculate the rotation of a model consisting of [x,y,z] vertices to represent each point in it's shape.
+This project uses a general rotation matrix to calculate the rotation of a model consisting of [x,y,z] vertices to represent each point in it's shape.
 The models consist of a sequence of numpy arrays to represent each vertex and a sequence of tuples with 2 indexes to represent the edges of the model.
 The